trianglesis/language-tplpre/README.md

 Originally re-made from the [Sublmime text 3 bundle](https://github.com/triaglesis/BMC_TPL_IDE).

+Build Logic for this package is not included, you can find it in separate [repo](https://github.com/triaglesis/BMC_TPL_IDE)

 Contributions are greatly appreciated.
 Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.

-## Additional functionality will be added soon in both versions for Sublime Text and Atom.
+### Additional functionality will be added soon in both versions for Sublime Text and Atom.

 Fell free to contact me via it@trianglesis.org.ua